What is Shareholders Equity?

 - Treasury Stock (2021) = -$20,000 – $5,000 = -$25,000

-Note that the treasury stock line item is negative as a “contra-equity” account, meaning that it carries a debit balance and reduces the net amount of equity held.
+Note that the treasury stock line item is negative as a “contra-equity” account, meaning it carries a debit balance and reduces the net amount of equity held.

 Lastly, for the “Other Comprehensive Income (OCI)” line item, we’ll assume the amount remains constant at $5,000 for both 2021 and 2022 (i.e. assumption is straight-lined).

-Step 5.
-Shareholders Equity Calculation Example
+5. Shareholders Equity Calculation Example

-To arrive at the total shareholders’ equity balance for 2021, our first projection period, we add up each of the line items to get to $642,500.
+To arrive at the total shareholders’ equity balance for 2021, our first projection period, we add each of the line items to get to $642,500.

-If the same assumptions are applied for the next year, the end-of-period shareholders’ equity balance in 2022 comes out to $700,000.
+If the same assumptions are applied for the next year, the end-of-period shareholders equity balance in 2022 comes out to $700,000.

 - Shareholders Equity, 2021E, = $642,500